|Title:||autils project plan: An unified standalone repository for utility libraries|

 |Reviewers:||Plamen Dimitrov <firstname.lastname@example.org>, Xu Han <email@example.com>, Chunfu Wen <firstname.lastname@example.org>, Dan Zheng <email@example.com>|

 Table of Contents

 This blueprint describes the plan for migrating the utilities libraries present in Avocado and related projects to a standalone and central repository.
 Such a repository, called autils, is about having well tested utilities that will keep test writers efforts in the features to be tested, and away from debugging and troubleshooting those libraries.
 While this repository initially targets Avocado users writing tests, it should be generic enough for consumption by third-party developers outside of the Avocado community.
-It presents a glimpse of the infrastructure that will guarantee quality criterias and will ease the onboarding and maintenance of such libraries.
+It presents a glimpse of the infrastructure that will guarantee quality criteria and will ease the onboarding and maintenance of such libraries.

 Besides the plan, with the migration steps for the current libraries, this blueprint also presents the tasks already known to be necessary in order to achieve this goal.

 When reading here, in this document, “avocado.utils”, please take into consideration Avocado and Avocado-VT utility libraries.